moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 Once the contract is deployed, you can interact with it from within Remix.
 To familiarize yourself with interacting with a smart contract from Remix, take the following steps:

 1. Expand the contract under the **Deployed Contracts** section
 2. Paste in your address (the address that deployed the token contract) next to the balanceOf method and press **balanceOf**.
-You should see the entirety of the balance of the ERC-20 belonging to that address.
+You should see the entirety of the balance of the ERC-20 belonging to that address
 3. Press **Decimals** to see the number of decimal points the token has
 4. Press **Name** to see the name you assigned the token
 5. Press **Symbol** to see the token symbol